 TravelManagers does not guarantee the performance of the services offered by the Principals and we will not be liable in the event that you suffer loss, injury or disappointment by reason of any acts or failings of any Principal.
 In such case your remedy will lie against the Principal.

 The brochures (including e-brochures) which we supply to you are the brochures of the Principals and that the statements and representations contained in such brochures are not ours but are made by the Principals.
 We accept no liability for any inaccuracies or misrepresentations contained in such brochures.

-Subject to the Australian Consumer Law, TravelManagers will not be liable for any loss or damage which you incur in the performance of its obligations arising out of or caused by events beyond its control or the control of the Principals including, without limitation, strikes, accidents, pandemics or outbreaks of infectious diseases, acts of war or terrorism, civil or military disturbances or Acts of God.
+Subject to the Australian Consumer Law, TravelManagers will not be liable for any loss or damage, injury, delay, inconvenience, or expense caused by a Principal.
+TravelManagers will not be liable for events beyond its control or the control of the Principals including, without limitation, strikes, accidents, pandemics or outbreaks of infectious diseases, acts of war or terrorism, civil or military disturbances or force majeure (Acts of God).

 We recommend that you take out a travel insurance policy at the time you pay for your travel.
 You should ensure that such insurance will protect you against medical expenses arising from sickness or injury during your travel and protect you against loss or damage to your belongings.
 The Department of Foreign Affairs & Trade also strongly recommend you take out travel insurance.

 If your travel arrangements involve group travel or a group event it is your responsibility to ensure you have travel insurance which is suitable for and covers those travel arrangements.
 You warrant that you have made appropriate enquiries and sought advice on your specific travel insurance requirements.